-Shout’s Quiz Maker is the perfect tool for building lead generation quizzes.
+Shout’s Quiz Builder is the perfect tool for building lead generation quizzes.
 Using the drag and drop builder to add questions, a pre-built form for capturing leads and robust features for showing scores and writing personalized results, creating quizzes couldn’t be easier.

 Just follow these steps and you’ll be good to go in no time:

 1. Tailor your quiz to your audience

 Evaluate what you know about your target audience and create a quiz that’s tailored to their interests.
 On top of this, frame your quiz in a way that focuses on leads’ problems or concerns.
 Then you can address these in the results or in a follow-up email once you’ve collected their contact information.

 Think about it as writing quiz questions to lead back to the service or product you provide and the hinting at the solution (your product or service) in quiz results.